 What can I complain about?

-You can complain about behaviour that has directly affected you, adversely affected you or you have witnessed.
-If you wish to make a complaint on behalf of someone else who falls into one of the above categories, you require written permission from the person affected.
-Solicitors must also gain such written permission if they are acting on a person’s behalf.
+You can complain about the behaviour or action by the police that has directly affected you, adversely affected you or that you have witnessed.
+If you wish to make a complaint on behalf of someone else who falls into one of the above categories, you will require written permission from the person affected.
+Solicitors must also gain written permission if they are acting on a person’s behalf.

-People who work in the police service should behave appropriately at all times.
-Expectations about the behaviour of both police officers and staff are set out in the Code of Ethicsfrom the College of Policing.
+Those working within the police service should behave appropriately at all times and are expected to conduct themselves in the manner set out in the Code of Ethics from the College of Policing.

-- act with honesty, integrity, fairness and impartiality
+- Act with honestly, integrity, fairness and impartiality

-If you feel that someone working for the police has not met these standards, you can make a complaint.
-These types of complaints are dealt with under the Police Reform Act 2002.
+If you feel that someone working for the Police has not met these standards you can make a complaint.

 How can I make a complaint?